dcunited001/dcunited001.github.io/_posts/2016-07-11-consciousness-as-a-continuum.md

 it's interactions and all the dependencies as well.
 Particles which do not have quantum effects like this could be combined to form "new" particles, which do not have such dependencies ... maybe.

+> Side trek: what if stars *are* such a massive network of computers,
+> because of the possible interconnectedness of all matter?
+In other
+> words, there could be a quantum virus harnessing entanglement that
+> impregnates stars with a self-replicating form of quantum
+> information, eventually transforming that star into a node in a
+> universal network.
+It's like a cosmic game of tag with stars.
+You
+> just have to physically get to each one first.

+### Quantum Broadband

+#### WTF, Comcast!!
+Where you at?

+> Or, what if matter really forms this quantum channel of
+> communication and the reason SETI hasn't picked up alien signals is
+> because their all talking on another channel.
+That's my personal
+> answer to Fermi's paradox.
+That or